-THE ROLE OF THE DEPARTMENT FOR CHILD PROTECTION AND WA POLICE has occurred.
+THE ROLE OF THE DEPARTMENT FOR CHILD PROTECTION AND WA POLICE

+Teachers are required by law to make reports when they have a reasonable belief that sexual abuse is occurring or has occurred.
 For other forms of child abuse mandatory reporting is not a requirement, however, schools have a duty of care and a moral obligation to follow the recommended procedures in cases of suspected child abuse.